barcek/aliesce/README.md

 ### exs elixir -r setup
 ```

-This tells aliesce to save the script following the tag line in a file with the `exs` extension, then run that with the `elixir` command, applying one option, to require a file named 'setup'.
+This tells aliesce to save the script following the tag line in a file with the `exs` extension, then run that file with the `elixir` command, applying one option, to require a file named 'setup'.

 A template source file can be created and scripts written in other files appended to an existing file via the command line (see [Options](#options) below).